bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 time to prevent timing and cache attacks.
 Side-channel analysis is a constantly moving field, and implementers must be extremely careful to ensure that the operations used do in fact avoid leaking information.

+#Acknowledgements

+We thank Patrick Longa for his invaluable comments and suggestions.

 --- back